anoma/nspec/docs/system_architecture/state/resource_machine/primitive_interfaces/fixed_size_type/hash.md

 # Hash

-Hash type is defined as a fixed size type that is binding, meaning that if the input value of type `Arg` changed, the output value would change as well.
+Hash type is defined as a fixed size type that is *binding*, meaning that if the input value of type `Arg` changed, the output value would change as well.

 !!! warning
     TODO:

     - for shielded: cryptographic hash, hiding
     - do we want a separate interface for the logic hash, given it is a verifier key?